Child Care Subsidy

 b.
 International students only: Beginning with the spring/summer 2023 term, the Child Care Subsidy Application will ask you to provide financial information about you (and your spouse) in lieu of the FAFSA.
 Please be prepared to provide your income and asset information at the time of application.

-Students are encouraged to apply as soon as possible, as applicants will be funded on a first-come, firstserved basis.
-The application for this term is typically made available in May, and notifications will be sent to eligible applicants in mid-July.
+Students are encouraged to apply as soon as possible, as applicants will be funded on a first-come, first-served basis.
+The application for this term is typically made available in summer, and notifications will be sent to prior applicants in mid-July.
 Funding may be limited – should funding be exhausted, the application will be removed from our website.

 The amount of Child Care Subsidy awarded to eligible applicants is based on applicants' financial need, the number of children they have enrolled in licensed child care facilities, their child care expenses, and available funding.
 Applicants will be notified in writing of their eligibility for the subsidy and the amount they will receive.
 The subsidy amount cannot exceed the cost of your licensed child care.